hotkeysoft/chiplabel_py/README.md

 # chiplabel_py
 _chip_label.py_ generates customized labels with pin number for chips.

-This project was inspired by [clabel](http://repetae.net/repos/clabel) which is in Perl and can print labels on a PTouch.
+This project was inspired by [clabel](http://repetae.net/repos/clabel) (which is in Perl and can print on a PTouch label maker).
-The original _clabel_ project repository was converted to git and [archived on github](https://github.com/hotkeysoft/chiplabel/tree/archive)
+The original _clabel_ project repository was converted to git and [archived on github](https://github.com/hotkeysoft/chiplabel/tree/archive).

 I started working on the original Perl code and made some [small improvements](https://github.com/hotkeysoft/chiplabel) but I decided to abandon the Perl version and start the whole thing from scratch in Python.

-I kept the original YAML configuration file format for the chips.
+I kept the original YAML [configuration file format](#configuration-files) for the chips.

 Requirements
 ============